SharjeelSIqbal/shadow-deck/README.md

-# ajax-project
+# shadow-deck

-A dynamic HTML, CSS, and JavaScript solo project.
+A web application for Yu-Gi-Oh! card players who want to build their own decks.